Georgi Karakhanyan: Background

 Georgi was born in Moscow to Armenian parents and raised in Moscow, Russia.
 He was introduced to martial arts by his father at the age of six (Georgi’s father has a black belt third dan in Shotokan Karate and he’s also a Sambo expert).
 Georgi was just eight years old when he first fought in a full contact martial arts competition.
 He began training in martial arts at a young age, but found his true love in soccer.
-He competed at both the amateur and professional levels in Russia, Armenia, Spain and United Kingdom before coming to the United States and settling in Riverside, California.
-Georgi holds American and Armenian citizenship.

 Soccer

 He played in clubs Torpedo Moscow and Spartak Moscow.

 Mixed martial arts career

 Early career

 After his soccer career, he began his MMA career while living and training at United Brazilian jiu-jitsu with Instructor, Rommel Dunbar in Riverside, California.
-Georgi made his first professional MMA debut on October 13, 2006 just after six months of training in Brazilian jiu-jitsu.
+Georgi made his first professional MMA debut on October 13, 2006, just after six months of training in Brazilian jiu-jitsu.
 Although Karakhanyan never dreamt about cage fighting, winning his very first fight against a veteran MMA fighter in the KOTC, gave him enormous confidence and belief that he is on the right path which fueled his desire to give MMA all he had.
 He joined Bellator to take part in their Season Two Featherweight Tournament and Season Four Featherweight Tournament.
 On December 2, 2011, Karakhanyan won the Tachi Palace Fights Featherweight Championship.